 Fire victims and their families suffer physical and emotional trauma.
-The burn injury recovery process is painful and often requires the care of skilled nursing staff day and night.
-Burn cases or cases involving a death of another due to fire can be quite complex, but the Philadelphia fire and explosions injury lawyers at Rosenbaum & Associates have knowledge of fire investigations and can be trusted with your legal case.
+The injury recovery process is painful and often requires the care of skilled nursing staff day and night.
+These cases or cases involving a death of another due to fire can be quite complex, but the Philadelphia fire and explosion lawyer at Rosenbaum & Associates has knowledge of fire investigations and can be trusted with your legal case.
 If you or a family member have suffered injuries from a fire or explosion, our Philadelphia fire and explosion lawyers at Rosenbaum & Associates can help.
 Free consultations are available.

-Injury and/or loss claims usually involve negligence or product liability issues.
+Injury and/or loss claims usually involve negligence or product liability issues, according to our Philadelphia product liability attorney.
 Negligent behavior has been proven against building owners, managers or landlords, building designers/architects and firefighters.
 Manufacturers and distributors of products (such as gas grills, electrical equipment, etc.) that cause fires can also be held responsible under a products liability theory.
 In a recent study, the NFPA found that in 2011, over 47,700 home fires were caused by a malfunction in electrical equipment.
 However, many of these victims of home fires did not hold manufacturers responsible for their losses and never received the compensation they rightly deserved.

 Philadelphia Fire & Explosions Legal Resources

 - Why Choose Us?